atul799/CarND-MPC-Project/README.md

 # Overview of the Project
 ---
-In this project MPC is used to control vehicle actuator to enable a vehicle drive safely in udacity simulator.
-MPC presents and alternative method to PID control to control vehicle.
-Control system has an inherent latency between when control commands (for actuators) are issued and when they are actually applied.
+In this project and MPC controller is used to control vehicle actuator to enable a vehicle drive safely in udacity simulator.
+MPC presents an alternative method to PID control to control vehicle.
+Control system has an inherent latency between control commands (for actuators) issuance to actually applied.
 This latency is difficult to model in PID controller.
 Latency can be easily accomodated in MPC.

 According to [Wikipedia](https://en.wikipedia.org/wiki/Model_predictive_control) (with slight edits):